Good Times In The ’50s

 1379 Glenrose Drive

 Good Times in The ’50s.
 I enjoyed living at this address.
 Many of my life’s fondest memories are from this time.
 I had good friends.
 I wasn’t crippled emotionally then.
 It’s the first place I remember living.

 I know my parents lived in another area but I don’t know it.
 Clark Yospe and Steven Ruff were my two best friends.
 Clark lived about five houses south of my house, and Steven lived about five houses north.
 I’m not sure what the correct spelling of Steven’s last name so I’ll go with Ruff.

 Below is a picture of our house and our neighbor’s house.
-We lived in the house on the right, it was painted yellow in those days.
+We lived in the house on the right; the house was yellow in those days.
 The neighborhood looks pretty run down these days.
 The neighbors were Warren & Jane Childs.
-I mention this because we were in a severe accident one winter while going up Big Cottonwood canyon to see the ice icicles.
+I mention this because I have memories of a serious accident one winter while going up Big Cottonwood canyon to see the ice icicles.

-Some of my friends were Donald Hyland, Ted Jenson, John Oldham, and Craig Hatch.
+Donald Hyland, Ted Jensen, John Oldham, and Craig Hatch were some of my friends were.
 We all went to the same schools and sometimes hung out together.

-I found some pictures on the internet that represent the schools I attended during the 1960’s.
-The one of Irving Junior High is an artist’s rendition.
+I found some pictures on the Internet that represent the schools I attended during the 1950s &1960s.
+One of Irving Junior High is an artist’s rendition.
 An apartment community replaced the school.
 The apartment’s front wall is the original wall of Irving Junior High School.